Thisakya-Anudini/research-ssl-ood/README.md

-# Self-Supervised Learning for Out-of-Distribution Detection
+# Self-Supervised Learning for Out-of-Distribution Detection.

 This repository contains implementations for:
 1. Handling class imbalance in imbalanced CIFAR-10 using GANs